UNIVERSITY STUDENT APARTMENTS

 Door-to-door sales or solicitation of any kind, regardless of the purpose or nature of the sponsoring organization (except political and Resident Council campaigns) are prohibited.
 This does not refer to the delivery of products and services such as newspapers, milk, and diapers.

 Apartments may not be used for commercial purposes.
 Residents, members of their family, friends, visitors or guests may not operate a business or other commercial activity from their apartment without prior written approval of the Director or his/her designee.
 Residents are prohibited from posting signs or other items on buildings or in common areas, except as authorized by Student Apartments.

-Electrical and mechanical access panels, vents and filters located inside the apartment must have a thirty (30) inch clearance and be accessible at all times.
+Items stored inside apartments must not block electrical and mechanical access panels, vents and filters.
+All access panels, vents and filters must have a thirty (30) inch clearance and be accessible at all times.